[From Latin individuus: indivisible, inseparable.]

 (metaphysics) The view that only particular, individual things exist; another word for concretism or particularism.

-(politics) Respect for individual rights; often synonymous with libertarianism or classical liberalism.
+(politics) Respect for individual rights, in opposition to various forms of collectivism; often synonymous with libertarianism or classical liberalism.

 The Ism Book by Peter Saint-Andre